- 1. What is Trajectory?

-- For Microsoft Office, your school will need to purchase and install Microsoft Office 2007, 2010, 2013, 2016, or 365 on each of the computers that will be used by Trajectory students.
+- For Microsoft Office, your school will need to purchase and install a version of Microsoft Office (2010, 2013, 2016, or 365) on each of the computers that will be used by Trajectory students.

-- For Google curriculum, your school will need to deploy Google Apps for Education at your school.
-This is a free software program offered by Google, but there is an approval and set-up process that will require the attention of a staff member.
-More information can be found at www.google.com/edu/.
+- For Google curriculum, your school will need to enroll in Google G Suite for Education.
+There is an approval and set-up process that will require the attention of a staff member to fully implement.
+More information can be found at google.com/edu/.

 - 6. I see that Trajectory emphasizes integration.
 How is this accomplished?